vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 ## Log in with Remote Desktop

-Now we can log into the Peakboard Box with Remote Desktop.
-Just launch RDP by using the Windows search function for RDP and then use the IP-address, and the admin credentials to initiate a RDP session.
-After having logged on succesfully you can see an almost fully black desktop with an open DOS console.
-We can just type in "explorer" in the console and confirm with Enter, then the regular desktop environment will be launched with the typical Windows task bar at the bottom.
+Now, we can log into the Peakboard Box with Remote Desktop.
+Here are the steps:

+1. Launch Remote Desktop by using the Windows search function.
+2. Use the IP address and the admin credentials of the box to initiate a Remote Desktop session.
+After having logged on successfully, you will see a black desktop with a single terminal window open.
+3. Type `explorer` into the terminal and confirm with Enter, then the regular desktop environment will be launched with the typical Windows task bar at the bottom.

 ![image](/assets/2025-04-10/040.png)